Lego Ninjago (video game franchise)

-Lego Ninjago (stylized as LEGO Ninjago) is an action-adventure video game franchise that coincides with the Ninjago line of toys.
-The games are usually similar to the storyline of the Ninjago TV series and movie, but are usually released parallel to the Ninjago media franchise.
+Lego Ninjago is an action-adventure video game franchise that coincides with the Ninjago line of toys.
+The games are usually similar to the storyline of the Ninjago television series and film, but are usually released parallel to the Ninjago media franchise.

 The first game was Lego Ninjago: Scavenger Hunt which was released on April 1, 2011, worldwide for iOS and the latest game from the main series is Lego Ninjago: Ride Ninja which was released on April 26, 2018, worldwide for Android.

 Lego Ninjago in total has twelve games from the main franchise.
 The first being Lego Ninjago: Spinjitzu Scavenger Hunt.
 The others include Lego Battles: Ninjago, Lego Ninjago: Rise of the Snakes, Lego Ninjago: The Final Battle, Lego Ninjago: Rebooted, Lego Ninjago: Nindroids, Lego Ninjago: Tournament, Lego Ninjago: Shadow of Ronin, Lego Ninjago: Skybound, Lego Ninjago: Wu-Cru, The Lego Ninjago Movie Video Game, and Lego Ninjago: Ride Ninja.

 Lego Ninjago also has playable characters in many other video games other than the ones from the main franchise.
 These include Lego Universe, The Lego Movie Videogame, Lego Dimensions, Lego Worlds, Lego Brawls, and Lego Legacy: Heroes Unboxed.
 Lego Legacy: Heroes Unboxed is also the latest game with a Lego Ninjago appearance.

 All of the games are single-player except for The Lego Ninjago Movie Video Game, and the appearances.